 After celebrating your triumph, you will head along the long and mostly steep downhill trails.
 You will encounter icy terrain, which requires careful footing.
 The trails lead you outside the Khumbu region and into the more remote Bhote Koshi valley.
 Your destination today is a small village along the commercial path traditionally used by Tibetan traders.
 Overnight stay in Marlung.

-You will head back to the conventional Everest Base Camp trail as you trek to Namche Bazaar.
+You will head back to the conventional Everest Base Camp trail from Marlung as you trek to Namche Bazaar.
 The trek involves a significant descent along the Bhote Koshi River.
 Today’s trek takes you along traditional Sherpa villages, including Thame, known for its ancient monastery perched on a hill.

-The descent takes you back into the sub-tropical environment where you will experience warmer air and more vegetation.
+The descent takes you back into the subtropical environment, where you will experience warmer air and more vegetation.
 After 5-6 hours of trekking, you will reach the commercial hub of Namche Bazaar.
 Here, you can enjoy the comforts of modern amenities, hot showers, and freshly baked goods.
 Celebrate your incredible victory of conquering the three high passes.

 Today’s trek marks the end of your trek as you head to Lukla.
 The journey mostly consists of steep sections along the Dudh Koshi River and several Sherpa communities like Monjo and Phakding.
 Upon reaching Phakding, you will take on a gentle ascent that takes you to Lukla.